 A Pulumi resource provider consists of two different pieces: a resource plugin and an SDK.

 All resources have a name, which must be unique in the Pulumi program.

 Security Assertion Markup Language.
 You may use a SAML 2.0-compatible identity provider in order to sign in to the Pulumi Console via single sign-on.
-The SAML SSO feature is only available on the Pulumi Enterprise Edition.
+The SAML SSO feature is only available in Pulumi Enterprise.

 A Pulumi Software Development Kit (SDK) provides bindings for each type of resource that the provider can manage.

 The Pulumi CLI and programming model offer ways for you to encrypt configuration values with the --secret flag or by programmatically wrapping it as a secret at runtime.

 The Pulumi Service automatically manages per-stack encryption keys on your behalf.
 Anytime you encrypt a value using --secret or by programmatically wrapping it as a secret at runtime, a secure protocol is used between the CLI and Pulumi Service that ensures secret data is encrypted in transit, at rest, and physically anywhere it gets stored.